 Surgical carotid endarterectomy which entails removing the fatty deposits from one carotid artery, has been a traditional means for revascularization.
 The efficacy of surgical carotid endarterectomy for treatment of symptomatic carotid stenosis has been examined by numerous randomized, controlled trials.

 Endovascular angioplasty is performed under local anesthesia, avoiding the major complications of general anesthesia and the local discomfort of an incision in the neck.
 The technique consists of percutaneous insertion under local anesthesia of a sheath into the femoral artery in the groin.
 A catheter is then weaved through the femoral artery toward the carotid artery.
 Angiograms are taken, granting a roadmap of the best passage through the stenosis.
 An inflatable balloon angioplasty catheter is then inflated in order to achieve satisfactory dilatation.
 After the dilatation, the balloon catheter is removed proximal to the stenosis.
 In the case of stent insertion, the spring wire mesh is coiled over a deflated angioplasty balloon and springs open when the balloon is inflated.
 The stent is then left behind against the wall of the artery to maintain the integrity of the artery.

 The risks associated with either treatment of carotid artery stenosis are the potential for embolism, vessel dissection and stroke due to temporary occlusion of the treated artery.
-The neurosurgeons at The Nebraska Medical Center will address the potential for complications during pre-operative clinic visits.
+The neurosurgeons at Nebraska Medicine will address the potential for complications during pre-operative clinic visits.